product-science/docs/docs/android/gradle.md

     If your network settings prevent adding this endpoint, you will be provided with plugin and config archives detailed in sections below.

 ## 1. Credentials

-Product Science shared access credentials (`productscience.properties` file) via Bitwarden sent.
+Product Science has shared access credentials via BitWarden as the **productscience.properties** file.
-Please place this file in the root directory of your project.
+Place the **productscience.properties** file in the root director of your project.

 !!! info
     If your build environment does not allow network access to our servers as specified above,